Plant Type and Taxonomy of Climbing Hydrangeas

 Concerns About Climbing Hydrangeas: Walls, Trees

-There is some debate as to whether owners of brick homes should allow climbing hydrangeas to climb up their walls (or whether homeowners should allow them to grow on chimneys).
-The prevailing opinion seems to be that they are safe for brick surfaces, as long as the mortar is in good shape.
-But therein lies the rub.
-After a mature vine has covered such a surface and cracks develop in the mortar, how are you going to access the mortar to repair it?
-The vines will be in your way.
-In fact, they may hide the surface so completely that you fail to detect cracked mortar altogether.
+There is some debate as to whether owners of brick homes should allow climbing hydrangeas to climb up their walls (or whether you should allow them to grow on chimneys).
+The most widely-held opinion seems to be that they are safe for brick surfaces, as long as the mortar is in good shape.

 Climbing hydrangeas solve a problem for homeowners with shady areas to plant.
-Even though they will not flower as profusely if planted in full shade, these shade-tolerant vines provide you with the option of growing a plant with attractive foliage and interesting bark in areas that have too much shade for many other plants.
-Another nice feature is that, due to their substantial size, they can cover quite an area once they mature.
+Even though they will not flower as much if planted in full shade, these shade-tolerant vines provide you with the choice of growing a plant with attractive foliage and interesting bark in areas that have too much shade for many other plants.
+Another nice feature is that, due to their large size, they can cover quite an area once they mature.

 Care for Climbing Hydrangea Vines

 Newly planted climbing hydrangea vines are slow to grow and slow to bloom.
 But there is not much you can do about it, other than to start out with the largest plants possible (of course, you will pay extra at the garden center for larger plants).
-As for pruning in later years, Marie Iannotti writes that once the plants are established, "they can grow quite vigorously and may need occasional summer pruning to stay in bounds."
+As for pruning in later years, one Master Gardener writes that once the plants are established, "they can grow quite vigorously and may need occasional summer pruning to stay in bounds."

-I mentioned above that the genus name for these shade-tolerant vines is the same as the common name (in practice, if not technically): namely, Hydrangea.
-The Greek root hydr- refers to water, as in "hydroelectric," "hydroponics," "hydration," etc. Meanwhile, angeon comes from the Greek for "vessel."
+The Greek root hydr- in the name, hydrangea refers to water, as in "hydroelectric," "hydroponics," "hydration," etc. Meanwhile, angeon comes from the Greek for "vessel."
 So in what way are they like a "water vessel?"
-Most species of hydrangea require a lot of water, thus earning the plants this watery designation.
+Most species of hydrangea require a lot of water, thus earning the plants this watery name.